 First of all, you should understand the business model analysis to evaluate a company’s strengths and weaknesses.

-You can analyse a company’s business model from its annual report, articles in trade magazines, and financial websites such as Moneycontrol, and Economic times.
+You can analyze a company’s business model from its annual report, articles in trade magazines, and financial websites such as Moneycontrol and Economic Times.

 The business model analysis will help you filter a weak company into a strong industry and a strong company doing well in a weak industry.